How to Grow Fresh Basil

 Basil comes from a Greek word that means "king," and that makes sense since basil is like royalty in most herb gardens.

 Sweet basil is by far the most common variety, but there are actually more than 60 different cultivars of basil grown worldwide.
 For simplicity's sake, Ogden breaks them down into five groups.
-There is culinary basil (which includes sweet basil), the darker basil used for vinegars, fine-leaf basil, lettuce-leaf basil (a big leaf that can be used to wrap things), and scented basils.

 Follow these steps for growing your own basil from seed:

 - Start with a plentiful, 20-row tray, which you can find in well-stocked garden centers or catalogs.

 - Fill the tray with a nice, lightweight, potting mix.
 Gently tamp a shallow ridge down each row.

 - Lightly sprinkle the seeds with the same potting soil to cover.
 Basil seeds are tiny and shouldn't be planted much deeper than 1/8-inch.
 Repeat the process until you've planted a row or two of several different kinds of basil.

 - Once the seeds have been planted, it's time to water.
 Because the seeds are so tiny, water gently, giving them just enough to moisten the soil.
 "These seedlings are only a couple weeks old," says Ogden.
 "I want to make sure that they don't get overwatered and that they get plenty of light."
 According to Ogden, the secret to healthy basil is to let the soil dry out. completely between waterings.